luketych/config--ruler/kanban/backlog.md

         - Market Coverage (Aspirational - Not Directly Testable)
     * Verification Checklist (required)
     * How To Re-Verify Success (required)

+## Technical Stakeholders
+Define who will be watching the state and progress of this task?
+Who will be impacted?

+## Sub-Tasks
+Every tasks needs to be broken down into sub-tasks.
+If you use an internal Task Management System or TODOs then still use them.
+After sub-tasks have been created and added to the tasks md file then inject "Moments of Reflection" in between subtasks where appropriate.

+### Sub-Task Moments of Reflection
+While implementing a task it's superintelligent to interlace moments of reflection in between subtasks.
+This forces us to pause, recallibrate, and ensure we are on track.
+When performing a "Moment of Reflection" ultrathink about which of the following will help the task stay on-track:
+    * How far along are we on the current task?
+    * What's the current state of the task, of the milestone, of the project?
+    * How does what we've done so far in the current task get us somewhere between good-enough & done on the current task?
+    * How does what we've done so far in the current task get us somewhere between good-enough & done on the current milestone?
+    * How does what we've done so far in the current task get us somewhere between good-enough & done on the current sprint, if there is one?
+    * What still needs to be done on the current task?
+Is there anything we have done so far that might interfere with future subtasks?
+Add unnecessary code debts or compounding complexities?
+Is everything we have done so far in the current task going to be testable and/or measurable?
+    * If technical stakeholders have been defined then what will they think about the current state of this task?
+What will they think about the implications of what has been worked on so far?

 ## Measurable Targets